 I’ve never seen vanilla pastry cream in any tiramisu recipe (unless you count those ‘quickie’ recipes that use instant vanilla pudding.
 Sorry to those of you who use those recipes because I understand you’re short on time, but the time it takes to stir that up with milk is about the same time it takes to make a pastry cream.
 I don’t hate the stuff, just not in my tiramisu, thank you.), so this was definitely interesting, and I couldn’t wait to taste it.

 Due to my somewhat aversion to coffee, I decided to lighten up the coffee flavor a little by melting milk chocolate into the hot espresso.
 I nixed the sugar because milk chocolate is more than sweet enough.
-Now, I could have just blown off the coffee completely and dipped my ladyfingers in something other than espresso, like a fruit juice/syrup, tea, etc, (check out what other Daring Bakers dipped and flavored their tiramisu with), but I didn’t because I really wanted to remain true to the spirit of tiramisu, and I feel that spirit lies in that first bite I took at that nameless restaurant.
+Now, I could have just blown off the coffee completely and dipped my ladyfingers in something other than espresso, like a fruit juice/syrup, tea, etc, but I didn’t because I really wanted to remain true to the spirit of tiramisu, and I feel that spirit lies in that first bite I took at that nameless restaurant.

 In fact, I remained so true, I didn’t think a tablespoon or two of chocolate liqueur would hurt either.
 If kids are going to be eating this, nix the chocolate liqueur and well, maybe the espresso (unless you want to stunt their growth; remember that one??), and go with a fruit syrup/juice or whatever IS NOT coffee or liqueur.